Nepal

 Overview of Statutory Framework for Accounting and Auditing

-The Companies Act of 2006 provides the basic requirements relating to financial reporting for companies.
+The Companies Act 2006 provides the basic requirements relating to financial reporting for companies.
 In accordance with this Act, all companies are required to prepare and audit their financial statements following accounting and auditing standards pronounced by the relevant bodies under the prevailing laws.
-Under the Nepal Chartered Accountants Act of 1997, as amended, accounting and auditing standards are established by the Accounting Standards Board (ASB) and the Auditing Standards Board (AuSB), respectively.
+Under the Nepal Chartered Accountants Act 1997, as amended, accounting and auditing standards are issued by the Accounting Standards Board (ASB) and the Auditing Standards Board (AuSB), respectively.

 Accounting Framework